-Salt Lake City #2 (up from #10 in August)
+Salt Lake City #2 (same in September)

-Dallas #3 (same in August)
+Dallas #3 (same in September)

-Phoenix #4 (same in August)
+Phoenix #5 (from #4 in September)

-Houston (not shown) #15 (down from #18 in August)
+Houston (not shown) #17 (from #15 in September)

-Phoenix’s nonfarm payroll jobs total as of September 2019 is 2,190,000.
+While Phoenix moved to #5 in the Top 10 Metros, its 1.8% m/m job growth, or 38,300, was the highest percentage increase in the Sunbelt.
+Phoenix’s nonfarm payroll jobs total as of October 2020 is 2,164,800.
 In February, before the impacts from COVID-19, Phoenix had an estimated 2,231,400 jobs (69,300 jobs or 3.2% above the same month of 2019).
 Combining job losses for March and April, Phoenix lost 214,400 jobs.
-Growth since then has brought back 109,500 of those jobs.
+Growth since then has brought back 147,800 of those jobs or 69% recoupment (4th highest in the Sunbelt).
 If the current recovery holds, employment normalization should be achieved by end of Q1 2021.

 Top Phoenix Job/News Announcements: